Guidance and support for Parents

 Please remember to allow your child to develop at their own pace, but if you do have concerns, please speak to their teacher.

-Click on the links on the right for our guides of how to support your children in Maths and English.
-In addition, information regarding the phonics schemes used at the school can be found in the Curriculum page in the curriculum tab.
+Click on the links below for our guides of how to support your children in Maths and English.
+In addition, information regarding the phonics schemes used at the school can be found in the curriculum tab.

 Extended Support for our families